 In the early 1950s, the auditorium was renovated.
 The church added an education building in 1963-1964, and built a picnic shelter in 1976.
 They purchased land to provide room for these additions and to enlarge the cemetery.
 In March 1979, the 104-year-old structure was torn down to make room for a new building.

 In March 1980, Antioch held their first worship service in the new sanctuary.
 Eleven years later, in April of 1991, a fire completely destroyed the auditorium and fellowship hall.
 Undaunted, the church rebuilt the sanctuary and fellowship hall, which were ready for occupancy on April 19, 1992.
 Antioch continued to grow in membership and constructed a new sanctuary with additional Sunday school space in 2004 and 2005.

 The Reverend W.H.
 Conner was called to serve as the first pastor of Antioch Baptist Church.
 Three men served many years: the Reverend Doug Davis served as Pastor for 33 years; the Reverend Jarvis Teague for 27 years; the Reverend Steven Taylor for 20 years and Dr. Gary L. Hearon came to Antioch after his second retirement and served 4 years before retiring.
-Our present bi-vocational pastor, Christopher Wilmoth, came to Antioch in February 2019.
-There have been four full-time youth ministers – Todd West, Joel Bradsher, Mike Williams, and our present Youth Ministry Director Jeff Cairnes.
+Chris Wilmoth served as a bi-vocational pastor from February 2019 to September 24, 2023.
+Josh Blight began his pastorate October 1, 2023.
+There have been four full-time youth ministers – Todd West, Joel Bradsher, Mike Williams, and Jeff Cairnes.
 There have been two children’s ministry directors: Lynne Krekelberg and our current Children’s Ministry Director, Robin Watkins.

 Under the leadership of these dedicated men and women, Antioch Baptist Church has grown from the original 20 members to over 200 today.